mannie-paas/testJenkins/README.md

-# How to set up Jenkins on localhost with War
+# How to set up Jenkins on localhost with war

 * Download the WAR from Jenkins site: https://jenkins.io/doc/book/installing/#war-file